Kraftwerk: The Mix (1990–1999)

 After years of withdrawal from live performance Kraftwerk began to tour Europe more frequently.
 In February 1990 the band played a few secret shows in Italy.
 Karl Bartos left the band shortly afterwards.
 The next proper tour was in 1991, for the album The Mix.
 Hütter and Schneider wished to continue the synth-pop quartet style of presentation, and recruited Fernando Abrantes as a replacement for Bartos.
 Abrantes left the band shortly after though.
-In late 1991, long-time Kling Klang Studio sound engineer Henning Schmitz was brought in to finish the remainder of the tour and to complete a new version of the quartet that remained active until 2008.
+In late 1991, long-time Kling Klang Studio sound engineer Henning Schmitz was brought in to finish the remainder of the tour and to complete a new version of the quartet that remained active until Schneider's departure in 2008.

-In 1997 Kraftwerk made a famous appearance at the dance festival Tribal Gathering held in England.
+In 1997, Kraftwerk made a famous appearance at the dance festival Tribal Gathering held in England.
 In 1998, the group toured the US and Japan for the first time since 1981, along with shows in Brazil and Argentina.
-Three new songs were performed during this period and a further two tested in soundchecks, which remain unreleased.
+Three new songs were performed during this period which remain unreleased.
 Following this trek, the group decided to take another break.

 In July 1999 the single "Tour de France" was reissued in Europe by EMI after it had been out of print for several years.
 It was released for the first time on CD in addition to a repressing of the 12-inch vinyl single.
 Both versions feature slightly altered artwork that removed the faces of Flür and Bartos from the four-man cycling paceline depicted on the original cover.
-In 1999 ex-member Flür published his autobiography in Germany, Ich war ein Roboter.
+In 1999, Flür published his autobiography in German, Ich war ein Roboter.
 Later English-language editions of the book were titled Kraftwerk: I Was a Robot.

 In 1999, Kraftwerk were commissioned to create an a cappella jingle for the Hannover Expo 2000 world's fair in Germany.
 The jingle was subsequently developed into the single "Expo 2000", which was released in December 1999, and remixed and re-released as "Expo Remix" in November 2000.